GaryBell1905793/CDNS/README.md

 Updated README with new instructions - 808
 Fixed critical bug in main module - update 28
 Updated styling and themes
+Added new feature for better user experience - update 42